 Tada!!!
 That’s it!

-Now to keep the flowers in place, I didn’t buy expensive floral foam, I just took some Styrofoam I had laying around and cut them using a 1×4 as a guide, I just laid the board on top of my styrofoam and cut with a screw driver, this doesn’t have to be perfect!
+Now to keep the flowers in place, I didn’t buy expensive floral foam, I just took some Styrofoam I had laying around and cut them using a 1×4 as a guide, I just laid the board on top of my styrofoam and cut with a screwdriver, this doesn’t have to be perfect!
+Lol!

 Sorry for the blurry picture, it’s not your eyes, it’s my picture!
 Ha!

-and you will have to cut some 3 in. pieces for the tall “vase”
+You will have to cut some small 3 in. pieces for the tall wooden vase.